garystafford/foreman-vagrant/README.md

 ```sh
 vagrant up theforeman.example.com
 ```
-Important, when the provisioning is complete, note the results displayed once Foreman is installed.
-They provide the admin login password and URL for the Foreman console.
+Important, when the provisioning is complete, note the output from Vagrant.
+The output provides the `admin` login password and URL for the Foreman console.
 Example output below.
 ```text
 ==> theforeman.example.com:   Success!
 ==> theforeman.example.com:   * Foreman is running at https://theforeman.example.com